-Peninsula Leisure employees must report all suspected child abuse and allegations, as per the reporting guidelines outlined in the Child Safety and Wellbeing procedure and relevant legislation (Reportable Conduct Scheme).
+Peninsula Leisure employees must report all suspected child abuse and allegations, as per the reporting guidelines outlined in the Child Safety Reporting procedure (see Appendix 2) and relevant legislation (Reportable Conduct Scheme).
 All reports and allegations will be managed in line with the requirements of the:

 - Child Safe Standards.

-- > Reportable Conduct Scheme.
+- Reportable Conduct Scheme.

 - Discipline and Termination Policy.

-- > Legislative requirements and mandatory reporting obligations.
+- Legislative requirements and mandatory reporting obligations.

 - > Peninsula Leisure's Incident reporting and investigation procedure.